“Thank you for Your Patience” To Use or Not to Use

 Reasons to Use “Thank You for Your Patience”

-Positive reframe of an apology
+Positive Reframe of an Apology

-Positive Psychology Researcher Michelle Gielan advocates Power Leads.
-These are the positive rays of sunshine that set the tone of an interaction.
-“Thank you for your patience,” is a power lead that communicates gratitude.
-A less positive, apologetic “Sorry for the delay” implies that something is wrong.
+Positive Psychology Researcher Michelle Gielan advocates “Power Leads,” which set a positive tone at the start of an interaction.
+“Thank you for your patience” communicates gratitude, while “Sorry for the delay” implies something is wrong.

 “People who connect through positive experiences not only inspire happiness in others.
 They cultivate more of it themselves as they create a strong feedback loop.”
 (Michelle Gielan)